ICRAR/EAGLE/docs/source/helloWorld.rst

 .. raw:: html
     :file: _static/helloWorld_creation_video.html

-The graph cannot itself be executed on any hardware; it must first be :doc:`translated <translation>` into a :doc:`Physical Graph Template <graphs>` via an algorithm that will optimise it for efficiency and parallel processing.
-This translated graph can then be entered into the queue on the chosen facility for :doc:`execution <execution>`.
+The graph cannot itself be executed on any hardware; it must first be translated into a :doc:`Physical Graph Template <graphs>` via an algorithm that will optimise it for efficiency and parallel processing.
+This translated graph can then be entered into the queue on the chosen facility for execution.

 Saving a graph to GitHub
 ------------------------